Electric Pressure Cooker Gift Giving Guide

 You’ll want to have an extra silicone ring.
 The silicone gasket absorbs odors and if you want to cook something like cheesecake, it’s nice to keep an odor free gasket on hand.

 It’s also nice to have in case the gasket gets damaged – it’s rare when it’s new, but there’s been stories on Facebook about dogs, lids left on stoves.

 It’s also a great pan for cooking stack meals.
 Trying cooking Honey Sesame Chicken on the bottom and white rice on the top in the cake pan.

 It’s been so fun to watch people fall in love with pressure cooking as much as I have.
-The Instant Pot Facebook group members really have fun with it.
+The Instant Pot Facebook Community group members really have fun with it.
 After seeing their electric pressure cooker covers, I couldn’t resist having Cindy custom make one for me.